beeware/batavia/docs/how-to/contribute-code.rst

 Github fork.

-As with the getting started guide, these instructions will assume that you have Python 3 (currently supported versions are 3.4 to 3.6).
+As with the getting started guide, these instructions will assume that you have Python 3 (currently supported versions are 3.5 and 3.6).

 Batavia codebase
 ^^^^^^^^^^^^^^^^